Common Expression Language in Kubernetes

 Estimated cost limits

 For some Kubernetes resources, the API server may also check if worst case estimated running time of CEL expressions would be prohibitively expensive to execute.
 If so, the API server prevent the CEL expression from being written to API resources by rejecting create or update operations containing the CEL expression to the API resources.
-This feature offers a stronger assurance that CEL expressions written to the API resource will be evaluate at runtime without exceeding the runtime cost budget.
+This feature offers a stronger assurance that CEL expressions written to the API resource will be evaluated at runtime without exceeding the runtime cost budget.